 https://github.com/ will actually verify the

 certificate’s name even with the fsockopen transport.
-This makes Requests the
+Requests was the

-first and currently only PHP HTTP library that supports full SSL verification.
+first PHP HTTP library to fully support SSL verification.